Satokii/spoti-server/README.md

 ## Description

-This is the server for my Spotify Clone app which you can find the repo to [here](https://github.com/Satokii/spotify-clone)
+This is the Express.js server-side application for my Spotify Clone app, Codeify.
+The repo for the Codeify app is [here](https://github.com/Satokii/spotify-clone).

+## Features

+- A PostgreSQL for database
+- Primsa ORM to query the database
+- JWT and Bcrypt for authentication.